-Whether you’re getting away for a day or enjoying a weekend retreat, the journey is part of the fun when you ride Amtrak’s Missouri River Runner.
+Whether you’re taking a day trip or enjoying a weekend getaway, the journey is part of the adventure on Amtrak’s Missouri River Runner.

-Traveling across the Show-Me State and paralleling the Missouri River, the train route takes you through a variety of charming small towns, with the state’s two largest cities as bookends.
+Traveling across the Show-Me State and paralleling the Missouri River part of the way, the train route, bookended by the state’s two largest cities, takes you through a series of charming small towns.

 Cities on the route include Kansas City, Independence, Lee’s Summit, Warrensburg, Sedalia, Jefferson City, Hermann, Washington, Kirkwood and St. Louis.